awslabs/threat-composer/docs/AI-CLI-MCP.md

 ## Overview

 Threat Composer AI is designed to **help humans, not replace them**.
-It provides two main interfaces to jumpstart your threat modeling process:
+It provides two interfaces to jumpstart your threat modeling process:

-1. **CLI Tool** (`threat-composer-ai-cli`) - Analyzes your source code and generates a starter threat model that serves as a foundation for your security analysis
+1. **CLI Tool** (`threat-composer-ai-cli`) - Run directly from your terminal
-2. **MCP Server** (`threat-composer-ai-mcp`) - A Model Context Protocol server that provides:
+2. **MCP Server** (`threat-composer-ai-mcp`) - Use from AI coding assistants like Kiro, Cline, or Claude Desktop

-   - **Workflow Management**: Start, monitor, and manage AI threat modeling workflows
-   - **Session Management**: List and re-run previous workflow sessions
-   - **Schema Validation**: Validate threat models against Threat Composer v1 schema
-   - **Schema Retrieval**: Get the complete Threat Composer schema definition
+Both interfaces use the same underlying workflow and produce identical outputs - the MCP server wraps the CLI functionality and exposes it through the Model Context Protocol.

 ### The Human-AI Partnership